-I grew up in the fifties.
-It was during that time that my love affair with movies began.
-As was natural for a boy at that time the first genre that attracted me was the Sci-Fi flick.
-I remember well sitting around watching the old Million Dollar Movie, The Early Show or one of the numerous afternoon movie shows.
-It was during those shows that I first saw It Came From Outer Space.
-At the point I didnt understand how groundbreaking the film was for its time, I just knew it was fun to watch.
+I grew up in the fifties and at that time that my love affair with movies began.
+As was natural for a boy at that point the first genre that attracted me was the Sci-Fi flick.
+I remember well sitting around watching the old ‘Million Dollar Movie,' ‘The Early Show’ or one of the numerous afternoon movie shows.
+It was during those shows that I first saw ‘It Came from Outer Space.'
+At the point I didn’t understand how groundbreaking the film was for its time, I just knew it was fun to watch.
 Jack Putnam (Richard Carlson) is a freelance science writer.
 He is also an amateur astronomer.
-One night after dinner with his girlfriend Ellen Fields (Barbara Rush) they look through his telescope to see what appears to be a meteor crashing near by.
-Of course they go to the crash site and Jack descends into the crater to find not a rock from outer space but a strange looking ship.
+One night after dinner with his girlfriend, Ellen Fields (Barbara Rush) they look through his telescope to see what appears to be a meteor crashing close to their location.
+Of course, they go to the crash site and Jack descends into the crater to find not a rock from outer space but a strange looking ship.
 A landslide covers the ship before anyone else can see the spaceship.
 Jack is branded a liar and becomes the laughing stock of the small Arizona town.
 Soon people start acting strangely.
-Electrical parts and equipment starts to disappear.
-Jack is sure these occurrences are connected to the mysterious ship.
-Of course the truth comes out but it is the ride that is interesting.
+Electrical parts and equipment start to disappear.
+Jack is sure there a connection between these occurrences and the mysterious ship.
+Of course, the truth comes out, but it is the ride that is interesting.
 This film is an excellent example of how science fiction was used (and is still used) to lay bare social faults in the guise of harmless fiction.
-To understand this films impact you have to remember that this was the time of the McCarthy anti-Communist hearings.
-The American public was xenophobic, afraid of anything unfamiliar.
-This was also a time of scientific advances directly affecting the lives of the typical citizen.
-In order for a writer to criticize the government a vehicle such as Sci-Fi had to be employed to get certain points across.
+To understand this film’s impact you have to remember that this was the time of the McCarthy anti-Communist hearings.
+The American public was xenophobic, afraid of anything unfamiliar and also a time of scientific advances directly affecting the lives of the typical citizen.
+For a writer to criticize the government a vehicle such as Sci-Fi had to be employed to get certain points across.
 This film was a little film that represented a new way to present protest.
-It was also one of the earliest invasion flicks where although the enemy as shown as coming from across the stars the audience really feared the one across the sea.
+It was also one of the earliest ‘invasion’ flicks where although the enemy as shown as coming from across the stars the audience feared the one across the sea.

 Director Jack Arnold is no stranger to this genre.
-He was the man at the helm of such classics as The Incredible Shrinking Man, Creature from the Black Lagoon and Tarantula.
+He was the man at the helm of such classics as ‘The Incredible Shrinking Man,' ’Creature from the Black Lagoon’ and ‘Tarantula.'
 He brought his gift for pacing these traditionally short films, most around 80 minutes, in such a way that expository material was well mixed with the creature action shots.
-Arnold could set up a shot so that the audience was drawn to the actors.
+Arnold could set up a shot, so that was able to pull the audience into the action and the plight of the characters.
 While most of his work was in 4:3 he did not seem to see that as a drawback.
-Instead Arnold embraced the academy aspect ratio as a painter would the dimensions of a canvas.
-Sure, some of the effects he used were cheesy but this was the embryonic stage in the development of the special effects we have today.
-Arnold was a pioneer in this field and not only set the standards of his day but most of todays famous directors grew up watching these films and you can see their influence in their work.
-According to the production notes on the DVD there was some controversy surrounding the script of this work.
-The original story was from the pen of one of the truly great Sci-Fi writers of all time, Ray Bradbury.
+Instead, Arnold embraced the academy aspect ratio as a painter would the dimensions of a canvas.
+Sure, some of the effects he used were cheesy, but this was the embryonic stage of the development of the special effects we have today.
+Arnold was a pioneer in this field and not only set the standards of his day but most of the today’s famous directors grew up watching these films, and you can see their influence in their work.
+According to the production notes on the DVD there was some controversy surrounding the script of this job.
+The original story was from the pen of one of the great Sci-Fi writers of all time, Ray Bradbury.
 The studio brought in Harry Essex who fortunately stuck to the Bradbury script in most places.
-Essex was basically a mystery writer and brought his flair for suspense to the film.
+Essex was a mystery writer and brought his flair for suspense to the film.